AMDmi3/opening_hours.js/README.md

     Checks whether open intervals are same for every week.
 Useful for giving a user hint whether time table may change for another week.

-### High-level API

-Here and below, unless noted otherwise, all arguments are expected to be and all output will be in the form of Date objects.

-*   `var intervals = oh.getOpenIntervals(from, to);`

-    Returns array of open intervals in a given range, in a form of

-    ```javascript
-    [ [ from1, to1, unknown1, comment1 ], [ from2, to2, unknown2, comment2 ] ]
-    ```

-    Intervals are cropped with the input range.

-*   `var duration = oh.getOpenDuration(from, to);`

-    Returns an array with two durations for a given date range, in milliseconds.
-The first element is the duration for which the facility is open and the second is the duration for which the facility is maybe open (unknown is used).

 ### Simple API

 This API is useful for one-shot checks, but for iteration over intervals you should use the more efficient [iterator API][ohlib.iterator-api].